Digital-Preservation-Finland/knowledge-base/docs/database/application_pdf/JHOVE/Invalid-character-in-hex-string/index.rst

 Analysis
 ========

-['PDF-HUL-67.
-Unsupported character in a hexadecimal character string.']
+PDF-HUL-67.
+Unsupported character in a hexadecimal character string.

 Is it a bug in the validating software? -